Dream Weaver: In popular culture

 The song has been heard in many films and television programs.
 According to Wes Craven, the song (and its keyboard intro/outro) inspired the concept behind the 1984 film A Nightmare on Elm Street.
 Wright re-recorded the song for the soundtrack of the 1992 film Wayne's World.
 He performed the song on an episode of The Midnight Special.
-The song also appeared in the movie The People vs. Larry Flynt.
+It was also used in the 2010 animated film Toy Story 3, where Barbie meets Ken at the Sunnyside Daycare.

+The song currently serves as the entrance music for New York Yankees closer Luke Weaver.